Haithem Laamouz: Professional career

 Laamouz moved to Batemans Bay, Australia to pursue his professional career.
 He made his pro debut on 27 March 2015, defeating former Irish amateur champion Gearoid Clancy by split decision (SD) in Sydney.
 He returned home for his second fight, stopping Russian veteran Ravil Mukhamadiyarov by TKO in the fifth round of their bout at the Monte Kristo Estates in Malta.
 After winning his first five fights, he faced Will Sands at Sydney Olympic Park for the vacant New South Wales State light welterweight title.
 He knocked the Australian out in the seventh round to win his first belt.
 He defeated Fijian rival Sebastian Singh by unanimous decision to claim the WBA Asia light welterweight title in Sydney on 2 July 2016.
 On 26 March 2017 he won the vacant OPBF light welterweight title with a ten-round unanimous decision victory over Roy Tua Manihuruk.

 He then moved down to lightweight, and challenged Joebert Delos Reyes for the vacant Australian title in July.
 He stopped Delos Reyes with a powerful left hook in the second round to add national champion to his résumé.
-After winning two non-title bouts, he lost the national title to Victorian state champion Gaige Ireland on St Patrick's Day in Sydney.
+After winning two non-title bouts, he lost the national title to Victorian state champion Gaige Ireland on Saint Patrick's Day in Sydney.
 Twelve months later Laamouz faced Italian two-time Olympian Vittorio Parrinello for the vacant WBC Mediterranean super featherweight title in Paola, Malta, beating him by unanimous decision to claim the belt and become Malta's first-ever WBC champion.
-He was originally schedule to face the lesser-known Benoit Manno, but he was replaced by Parrinello by the WBC after he failed to make weight.
+He was originally scheduled to face the lesser-known Benoit Manno, but he was replaced by Parrinello by the WBC after he failed to make weight.